huridocs/uwazi-documentation/admin-docs/designing-your-website.md

 Now, when you go to `view` any of the entities using that template, you will be able to see the Entity-specific datasets available.

-## How to create a contact form
+## Add a contact form to a page

-A contact form allows your users to message you and share their ideas.
+A **Contact Form** gives visitors an easy way  to get in touch with you.
+You can quickly add a contact form to a page by including the code snippet `<ContactForm/>`.

-You can quickly create a contact form on a page by placing this code snippet: `<ContactForm/>`.
 You may add additional text in HTML around the contact form, if you wish.

 ![](images/image_70.png)

-This form will send a message to the e-mail address that is configured in your **Settings** > **Collection** > **Contact Email**.
+Messages sent using the contact form will be delivered to the email address that is configured in your collection’s settings.
+Learn more about configuring forms.

 ![](images/image_71.png)

-## How to create a public intake form on your website
+## Add a submission form to a page

 An intake or submission form allows visitors to submit a form that creates an unpublished/private entity in your database.